-There are many varieties of mushrooms in the wild, but not all will offer you food.
+There are many varieties of mushrooms in the wild, however, not all will offer you food.
 Some are edible, while others are poisonous, and you should know the difference.

 Edible mushrooms are safe for human consumption, while the other category can cause food poisoning.

-Food can be scarce when leaving off the grid.
+Food can be scarce when living off the grid.
 Mushrooms can be the best alternative for meat or fish.

 Today, mushrooms form a diet in many homes and five-star hotels and are some of the most expensive dishes.
 They can be grown commercially or found naturally in the wild.

 In this article, we will explain the difference between poisonous mushrooms and edible mushrooms.

 We will also help you to identify toxic mushrooms and early signs of eating them.
 Continue reading for these and many more about mushrooms.

 - Difference of Poisonous Mushrooms and Mushrooms Edible